RafaelReyesCarmona/TinyTrackGPS/README.md

 For upload to Arduino use Platformio enviroment or use `platformio.exe run --target upload` command on terminal.
 This project use LGT_ISP enviroment by default.
 To burn it use an LGTISP device as describe in [LGTISP](LGTISP.md).

 ## Changelog
+### V0.14
+  * Fixed error when display longitudes in grades for numbers grather than 99 o slower than -10.
+  * Better performance showing battery level.
+  * Reduce the consuption of current.
+More battery live.

 ### V0.13
   * Recode the function to save datalog information on SD card.
 Better performance.
 Used in v0.5.
   * Added functionality to config Timezone with 'Time.cfg' file on SD card or defined in the sketch.

 ### V0.12
   * Added Vcc measure support and display battery level in percent (%), using Vcc library to read VCC supply level without external components.
   * Use of EMA filter to calculate VCC supply level to prevent minimal deviations in measure.